Rockypocky77/ChancifySATPrep/sat24.md

 B) the marketing team proposed a new strategy

-C) a new strategy by the marketing team was proposed
+C) the marketing team's new strategy was proposed

 D) proposing a new strategy occurred